hazymorning/origami/README.md

 This entire setup was mostly built from my couch during quiet nights over the last five years.
 Building these little cards on my phone is kind of relaxing, but I think my thumb took some damage.
 I've tried many different approaches, and I've always gone back to the `paper-buttons-row` card.
 It's as straightforward as possible and loads almost instantly.
 Since I've been happily using it for a few years with different users, I decided to document it so others can use it as inspiration.

-## Status

-This setup is pretty big and the documentation is actively being written.
-The essential foundation is ready, but a lot of the specific things like custom cards (media, TV, etc.) are still on the to-do list.

-- [x] Main Dashboard Overview
-- [x] Theme Variables & Customization
-- [ ] Many more custom Paper Button Cards (Notifications, Media, etc.)
-- [ ] Different Views/Popups

 ## Setup

 ### 1. Required Cards